-Most recently, she held the position of Deputy Director General – Regions and Outposted Offices, starting in 2021.
-Prior to this, she was IUCN’s Acting Director General (2019-20), and Regional Director for Mexico, Central America and the Caribbean, a role she took on in 2005.
-As Regional Director, she oversaw the development and effective implementation of the IUCN Programme throughout the region and managed a wide range of issues, from ecosystem-based resource management strategies and policies, to organisational management and financial planning.
-In 2017, she also began providing support to the IUCN South America Regional Office.
+Before assuming office as Director General, Dr Aguilar served as IUCN’s Acting Director General in 2019-20, and again in 2023.
+She also held the position of Deputy Director General – Regions and Outposted Offices, starting in 2021.
+She previously served as Regional Director for Mexico, Central America and the Caribbean, a role she took on in 2005.
+As Regional Director, Dr Aguilar oversaw the development and effective implementation of the IUCN Programme throughout the region and managed a wide range of issues, from ecosystem-based resource management strategies and policies to organisational management and financial planning.
+In 2017 she also began providing support to the IUCN South America Regional Office.

-Prior to joining IUCN, Dr Aguilar worked at the Costa Rican Environmental Law Center between 1992 and 1996, advocating for the rights of Indigenous peoples and for nature conservation.
-From 1996 to 2005, she worked as a consultant for bodies such as the Central America Commission for Environment and Development and various governments.
-Dr Aguilar provided expert advice to the United Nations Environment Programme on access to genetic resources and benefit-sharing.
+Before joining IUCN, Dr Aguilar worked at the Costa Rican Environmental Law Center between 1992 and 1996, advocating for the rights of Indigenous peoples and for nature conservation.
+From 1996 to 2005 she worked as a consultant for bodies such as the Central America Commission for Environment and Development and various governments.
+Dr Aguilar provided expert advice to the United Nations Environment Programme on access to genetic resources and benefit sharing.
 She also helped establish the Group of Like-Minded Megadiverse Countries – countries with a great diversity of species and ecosystems.

-As a firm believer in educating and inspiring the next generation, Dr Aguilar has taught at the University of Costa Rica, the Latin American University of Science and Technology, the Tropical Agricultural Research and Higher Education Center (CATIE) and the Metropolitan Autonomous University of Mexico.
-Dr Aguilar has also authored multiple publications in the fields of environmental law and policy, including Forest Legality in Mesoamerica (IUCN, 2015) and Governance of Shared Waters: Legal and Institutional Issues (IUCN, 2009).
+As a firm believer in educating and inspiring the next generation Dr Aguilar has taught at the University of Costa Rica, the Latin American University of Science and Technology, the Tropical Agricultural Research and Higher Education Center (CATIE) and the Metropolitan Autonomous University of Mexico.
+She has also authored multiple publications in the fields of environmental law and policy, including Forest Legality in Mesoamerica (IUCN, 2015) and Governance of Shared Waters: Legal and Institutional Issues (IUCN, 2009).